Men's Razor Bumps & Dark Spots: The Turmeric Solution for Smoother Skin

 When Shaving Isn't Working: Alternatives

-Electric Trimmer (Best for Chronic PFB)
+Electric Trimmer (Best for Chronic Bumps)

 Trimmers cut hair above skin level, reducing ingrowns.
 You'll have some stubble, but often fewer bumps.
+Still use turmeric cleanser daily.

 Growing a Beard